rmoehn/cartpole/interruptibility/related.md

 a similar focus, but doesn't suggest experiments.
 Both don't mention interruptibility, perhaps because it is a more theoretical consideration:

-> [W]e study the shutdown problem not because we expect to use these techniques
+> […] we study the shutdown problem not because we expect to use these
-> to literally install a shutdown button in a physical agent, but rather as toy
+> techniques to literally install a shutdown button in a physical agent, but
-> models through which to gain a better understanding of how to avert
+> rather as toy models through which to gain a better understanding of how to
-> undesirable incentives that intelligent agents would experience by default.
+> avert undesirable incentives that intelligent agents would experience by
+> default.

-This is from [2], in which the authors present some approaches to solving the shutdown problem (of which interruptibility is a sub-problem), but conclude that they're not sufficient.
+This long sentence is from [2], in which the authors present some approaches to solving the shutdown problem (of which interruptibility is a sub-problem), but conclude that they're not sufficient.
 [3] by Orseau and Armstrong is the newest paper on interruptibility and in its abstract one can read: ‘some [reinforcement learning] agents are already safely interruptible, like Q-learning, or can easily be made so, like Sarsa’.
 Really?
 So Q-learning does not learn to avoid interruptions?
 Doesn't an interruption deny the learner its expected reward and